Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Andreev states in the weak-coupling regime

 The dependence of the frequencies of the Andreev states as a function of the phase difference between the superconducting leads is plotted in Fig.~\ref{fig:Phidep-comp}.
 The behavior is very similar to that from Fig.~\ref{fig:Udep-comp}.
 Increasing the phase difference enhances the effect of the Coulomb repulsion.

-Our numerical calculations confirmed the general conclusion about the behavior of the spin-symmetric solution.
-The frequencies of the Andreev states approach the Fermi energy with increasing interaction strength.
+Our numerical calculations illustrated the general and universal conclusion about the behavior of the spin-symmetric solution.
+The frequencies of the Andreev states approach the Fermi energy with the increasing interaction strength.
 They merge at the Fermi energy at a critical interaction $U_{c}$ above which only the solution with the Andreev states pinned at the Fermi energy exists.
-It is important to guarantee in approximate calculations that the frequency of the Andreev states of the Green function used in the equation for the full self-energy, Eq.~\eqref{eq:Sigma-RPA}, are identical with the energies calculated with the Green function and the self-energy from Eq.~\eqref{eq:Sigma-RPA}.
+It is important to guarantee in approximate calculations that the frequency of the Andreev states of the Green function used in the equation for the full self-energy, Eq.~\eqref{eq:Sigma-RPA}, are identical with those calculated with the renormalized Green function.
 If this condition is not fulfilled, fluctuations in the values of the frequencies of the Andreev states in iterations prevent reaching a stable equilibrium state.